 In light of the significant growth in the organization, ICANN should undertake a special scrutiny of its financial governance structure regarding the overall principles, the methods applied and the decision-making procedure including engaging stakeholders.
 Suggested principles are found in the ATRT2 Report.

-In the Final Report, ATRT2 will consider “prioritizing” certain Recommendations based on their respective importance.
+In its Final Report, ATRT2 will consider “prioritizing” certain Recommendations based on their respective importance.
 ATRT2 considers Recommendations relating to the Board, GAC, Metrics and Multilingualism to be priority Recommendations.
 ATRT2 welcomes feedback on prioritization of proposed Recommendations from the Community.

 I. ASSESSMENT OF IMPLEMENTATION